-These stunning collections of solitaire and trilogy rings are available in Gold, Palladium and Platinum set with diamonds.
+These stunning collections of diamond solitaire, constellation and trilogy rings are available in Gold, Palladium and Platinum set with diamonds.
 Other precious stones available on request.

 Sheila has created a variety of Creel cage designs available in silver with enamel and gold.
 The random enamel sections represent the trapped water inside the creel as it is pulled from the sea, some of these designs also have a small shell caught inside.

 These delicate silver daisies with sunshine centres raise funds for the Orkney Charitable Trust supporting Orkney youngsters in need.

 Add a little sparkle with these exquisite Diamond Daisies and raise funds for the Orkney Charitable Trust supporting Orkney youngsters in need.